Central Michigan Chippewas women's basketball

 The Central Michigan Chippewas women's basketball team is the intercollegiate women's basketball program representing Central Michigan University.
-The school competes in the Mid-American Conference in Division I of the National Collegiate Athletic Association (NCAA).
-The Chippewas play home basketball games at the McGuirk Arena near the campus in Mount Pleasant, Michigan.
+The school competes in the Mid-American Conference (MAC) in Division I of the National Collegiate Athletic Association (NCAA).
+The Chippewas play home basketball games at the McGuirk Arena on the campus in Mount Pleasant, Michigan.

 History

-As of the 2015–16 season, the Chippewas have a 615–627 overall record.
+The first season of Central Michigan women's basketball was the 1967–68 season.
+As of the 2023–24 season, the Chippewas have a 748–720 overall record with a 360–347 record in the MAC.
+The Chippewas have won 6 MAC regular season titles and 5 MAC division titles.
 They have won the Mid-American Conference women's basketball tournament in 1983, 1984, and 2013, while finishing runner-up in 1985, 1986, 1987, 1991, 2012, and 2016.